Marie Foster: Early years of voter registration activism

-Work As A Movement Foot Soldier
+Work as a movement foot soldier

-Foster became interested in the Civil Rights Movement in the early 1960s because she felt "the race relations were so bad in Selma".
+Foster became interested in the civil rights movement in the early 1960s because she felt "the race relations were so bad in Selma".
 She was part of the revival of the Dallas County Voters League, a group of African Americans that pushed for improvements in the system for voter registration and belonged to its eight-member steering committee, known as the "Courageous Eight".

+1963 speech at the First Baptist Church

+On October 5, 1963, Foster delivered a speech to the individuals gathered at the First Baptist Church in Selma, Alabama.
+Within the speech, she states the many examples of discrimination both her and fellow African American individuals face while also touching upon the discrimination seen worldwide, ultimately urging members in attendance to "awaken" and push back on discrimination to receive their freedoms.
+Foster moves on by addressing how some white individuals have started to realize the lack of differences between white and African American individuals stating "But there are places in Alabama that have awakened.
+They realize the value of the black dollar."
+Bringing her speech to a close, Foster lists African American individuals who have broken the racial barrier in the past like Pinckney Benton Steward Pinchback, Blanche Kelso Bruce, and James Pike.

 Marches

-As the Civil Rights Movement grew, Foster became an organizer for the Dallas County area.
+As the civil rights movement grew, Foster became an organizer for the Dallas County area.
 She participated in the march on March 7, 1965, that became known as Bloody Sunday.
-As the march approached the Edmund Pettus Bridge, a combined state trooper and police force stopped the march, violently beating many of the participants.
-Foster was at the front of one of the lines along with Amelia Boynton, and was clubbed by a state trooper, leaving her with swollen knees.
-Despite her injuries, two weeks later Foster participated in the march that eventually made it all the way to Montgomery, Alabama, successfully walking fifty miles over five days.
+As the march approached the Edmund Pettus Bridge, a combined state trooper and police force led by Sheriff, Jim Clark, stopped the march, violently beating many of the participants.
+Foster was at the front of one of the lines along with John Lewis, who had to be admitted to the hospital with a head injury and Amelia Boynton, and was clubbed by a state trooper, leaving her with swollen knees.
+Out of the individuals marching, 57 people were injured and 17 were hospitalized.
+The next day on March 8, 1965 the march over the Edmunch Pettus Bridge was reported by the New York Times while news reporters captured the beatings on television for the nation's millions of Americans to view.
+Despite her injuries, two weeks later, on March 21, 1965, Foster participated in the march that eventually made it all the way to Montgomery, Alabama, successfully walking fifty miles over five days.
 She was one of the two women to complete it.

-Martin Luther King, Jr. learned that Lyndon B. Johnson would sign the Voting Rights Act when he was at Foster's house.
+Martin Luther King Jr. learned that Lyndon B. Johnson would sign the Voting Rights Act when he was at Foster's house.
 He is said to have cried at the news while with Foster.